 (2) Ablutionary and sanitary caravans shall be fitted with water closets or chemical closets, showers, and wash basins in accordance with the requirements of regulation 23.

-(3) All plumbing fixtures and fittings shall be in accordance with the standards laid down in the by-laws made under the Country Towns Sewerage Act 1948.
+(3) All plumbing fixtures and fittings shall be in accordance with the requirements and standards applicable under the Water Services Act 2012 and the Plumbers Licensing and Plumbing Standards Regulations 2000.

 (4) Provision shall be made on the outlets of wash basins and showers for connection to an external method of liquid waste disposal.

-[Regulation 38 amended in Gazette 18 Nov 1970 p.
-3587.]
+[Regulation 38 amended: Gazette 18 Nov 1970 p.
+3587; 14 Nov 2013 p.
+5032.]

 39. Materials used in caravan construction